OliTimme/custom-fabric/extract_recipe_de/README.md

   - A step by step guide on how to prepare the meal
   - A list of metadata like preptime, number of servings, nutritions

 The output will be translated into german.
-All imerial units are converted to metric units
+All imerpeial units are converted to metric units

 ## Meta